Part12: Methodological issues in [TS:250-255]: Tigay vs Lambert/Millard on the evidential value of "differences" (gilgy10.html)

 borrowing might be indicated.
 For me, this raises the issue of how granular can you get without being misleading.

-For example, if he had only picked out single words, of course we could be mislead.
+For example, if he had only picked out single words, of course we could be misled.
 Single phrases, and single sentences--same there.

 But at some point you run across something that 'tips the hand', and the interpreter has a clue.
 So, I am not sure the